 P. John Burke focuses on media finance, with an emphasis on motion picture transactions.
-He heads the firm’s entertainment and media practice.
+He heads the firm’s entertainment practice.

 Practice & Background